Cultivating Allies

 - 40 Surprising Facts about French

-- Distribute to students at 8th grade parent and student night, when counselors visit the junior high schools, the Spanish-language student letters in Spanish and in English.
+- Distribute the Spanish-language student letters in Spanish and in English to students for 8th grade or middle-school parent and student night.
 In these letters, native Spanish-language students are encouraged to become trilingual in order to make themselves more marketable.
 They are also shown that French is easier to learn than many other languages because of the affinity of Spanish to French.

 - Use the video “The World Speaks French: Video Stories” with the document developed to facilitate their use.
 The segments of one to five minutes are useful in discussing the reasons why French is important in people’s lives.
 Click here to see the video.